Cooking with Kids

 - Go to the store

-- Wash – it is so important to remember to have kids wash their hands and for you to wash your own hands.
+It is so important to remember to have kids wash their hands and for you to wash your own hands.
 Model good behavior by washing your hands throughout the time when you are cooking.
 When you see your child touch their hair or scratch their nose, gently remind them of the germs that live on our skin and that we don’t want those to get into our food.
 To keep foods safe and avoid illness, be sure to wash all food preparation surfaces with hot, soapy water before beginning to cook.

-- Time – take your time when cooking with your kids.
+Take your time when cooking with your kids.
 Be prepared for steps to take longer.
 Pick a time when you are not pressured by other events.

-- Cleaning – By now you have already realized things are messier with kids.
+By now you have already realized things are messier with kids.
 Make cleaning part of the routine.
 Remind kids that it is important to start with a clean kitchen, therefore it is important to clean up after you finish in the kitchen.